vxzry/vxzry.github.io/_posts/2021-05-21-Uploading-files-to-Azure-Blob-Storage-Using-Azure-Functions.md

     ![image](https://user-images.githubusercontent.com/20976789/119175349-49c14700-ba9c-11eb-9df9-bc34d33ffb1f.png)

-4. You can add the filename field if you want to set the filename, this wil be automatically generated if left blank.
+4. You can add the filename field if you want to set the filename, this will be automatically generated if left blank.
 5. Send the request.
 6. You will receive the link for the created blob if the request was successful.